swift-serverless/aws-serverless-swift-api-template/README.md

 [![Swift 5.7](https://img.shields.io/badge/Swift-5.7-blue.svg)](https://swift.org/download/) [![docker amazonlinux2](https://img.shields.io/badge/docker-amazonlinux2-orange.svg)](https://swift.org/download/)

-This package demostrates how to write a Scalable REST API with the Serverless stack by using only Swift as development language.
+This package demostrates how to write a Scalable REST API with the Serverless stack by using only Swift as a development language.

 ## Product API Example